A study of San Jiao (三膲) and the Lymphatic system.

 Oriental Remedies group firmly believes in taking on an integrative approach because we understand that the different biological systems in the body closely connects with the traditional chinese medicine concepts.
 This belief is supported by the similarity observed with our lymphatic system as covered in this article.
 As such, we believe that a healthy lymphatic system goes hand in hand with a healthier San Jiao and Meridian, and is able to better aid in recovery works of the different TCM treatment methods in treating different issues faced by our patients.

-The Electro-Lymphatic Therapy (ELT) is one of the integrative treatments we have at our clinic, that we believe will be able to help patients achieve a better lymphatic health for them to be able to achieve their optimal health.
+The Electro-Lymphatic Therapy (ELT) is one of the technology-enhanced therapies we have at our clinic, that we believe will be able to help patients achieve better lymphatic drainage and boost their overall well-being.

 If you are a TCM physician looking to complement your patient care with ELT, or a TCM-enthusiast looking to enhance the effects of your TCM treatment, please feel free to contact us for a chat at [email protected] or +65 8742 2163.